SPSBuildTeam/BuildTeamTheMusical/brainstorming.md

 # Build Team The Musical
-## Brainstorming

-For for any ideas, suggestions, comments, questions, queries, quibbles, quams, or quarrels.
+## For for any ideas, suggestions, comments, questions, queries, quibbles, quams, or quarrels.
----